The Bottom Line

 The tour then headed down Broadway (Broad Way) to St. Paul's Chapel, where a service was held after George Washington's inauguration as president in 1789.
 Karen led us through the chapel's graveyard pointing out a number of important headstones, and sharing the stories behind those famous people.

-While focused on Revolutionary Era New York, the tour included many of Lower Manhattan's main attractions, such as the New York Stock Exchange, Battery Park, Trinity Church, Federal Hall, Wall Street and Fraunces Tavern.
+While focused on Revolutionary Era New York, the tour included many of Lower Manhattan's main attractions, including the New York Stock Exchange, Battery Park, Trinity Church, Federal Hall, Wall Street and Fraunces Tavern.
 Each step along the way, Karen's extensive knowledge of New York City's history shined through, with anecdotes, interesting trivia, and a wealth of information about important people, places and events.

 Throughout the tour, Karen managed to bring Revolutionary Era New York City to life, making this a great choice for history buffs and families with children who are studying American History.
 Karen even presented newspaper samples, broadsides and photographs to further enhance our ability to imagine Revolutionary Era New York.